pfsense/docs/source/virtualization/virtualizing-pfsense-with-proxmox.rst

 Basic Proxmox networking
 ------------------------

-In order to virtualize pfSense we first need to create two Linux Bridges on Proxmox, which will be used for LAN and WAN.
+In order to virtualize pfSense software, first create two Linux Bridges on Proxmox, which will be used for LAN and WAN.
 Select your host from the server view, navigate to System > Network.
-We will be using eth1 and eth2 interfaces for pfSense, while eth0 is for Proxmox management.
+We will be using eth1 and eth2 interfaces for the pfSense firewall, while eth0 is for Proxmox management.

 .. image:: /_static/virtualization/screen_shot_2017-06-17_at_23.19.20.png